Logiqx/gps-guides/sessions/contacts/README.md

 ### Garmin Product Codes

+Use the serial number to identify the product name in the Garmin [support centre](https://support.garmin.com/en-US/ql/?focus=topics).

 | Product Name | Product Number |
 | ------------ | -------------- |
 | Fenix 3      | 2050           |